 -

-- What does meaningful, on-the-ground collaboration between growers and supply chain partners look like today?
+- What does meaningful, on-the-ground collaboration between farmers and supply chain partners look like today, and how are such partnerships demonstrating tangible results in reducing risk and advancing on sustainable goals?

 -